cachengo/build_instructions/README.md

 ## Build kernel

-    ./build/mk-kernel.sh rock960ab    #For model A and mode B ./build/mk-kernel.sh rock960c     #For model C
+    ./build/mk-kernel.sh zaku    #For model A and mode B ./build/mk-kernel.sh zaku     #For model C

 You will get the kernel image and dtb file